This post may contain affiliate links. See my affiliate disclosure policy.

 When ready to use

 - Remove smoothie pack from freezer.
-Add liquid base to container or bag (which helps defrost the fruit slightly).
+Add liquid to container or bag (which helps defrost the fruit slightly).
 You can also thaw for a few minutes on the counter or in warm water.
 The fruit and greens will come out of the jar/bag easier too.

 - Pour into blender and blend until smooth.ย